Getting started with Tracking Forecasting part 1

 Step 2 – Creating a tracked forecast entry

-The next step is creating a forecast as normal (more details on how to create a forecast can be found here)
+The next step is creating (or editing) a forecast as normal (more details on how to create a forecast can be found here).

-If you have tracked categories within your account already, this will appear automatically when you open a new forecast entry (see below), and you can simply forecast as normal (again you can disable this function in your accounting package or CSV).
+If you have tracked categories within your account already, this will appear automatically when you open a new forecast entry (see below).

 If you want to add or edit the tracking data (to create a what-if scenario, or to account for a change in the data in the coming months) you can do this by opening a new forecast entry.

-You can input your data using the single/repeating entry, monthly growth rate, on the fly, formula or manual journal methods for the specific tracking category you have selected, and this will appear in your forecast.
+You can input your data using forecasting methods for the specific tracking category you have selected, and this will appear in your forecast.

 Step 3 – Using your tracking forecast to gain insights